anirbansaha1986/DEV-KUBERNETES/README.md

 •	A Pod is not a process, but an environment for running a container.
 A Pod persists until it is deleted.
 Terminology and Controllers:
 •	ReplicaSet: the default, is a relatively simple type.
 It ensures the specified number of pods are running
-•	Deployment: is a declarative way of managing pods via ReplicaSets.
+•	Deployment: is a declarative way of managing pods via ReplicaSet.
 Includes rollback and rolling update mechanisms
 •	Daemonset: is a way of ensuring each node will run an instance of a pod.
 Used for cluster services, like health monitoring and log forwarding
 •	StatefulSet: is tailored to managing pods that must persist or maintain state
 •	Job and CronJob: run short-lived jobs as a one-off or on a schedule.